-To comply with Samsung Electronics NDA, I do not disclose any confidential information.
-The information provided here does not necessarily reflect the views of Samsung Electronics.
+To comply with Samsung Electronics NDA, I do not disclose any confidential information nor the study results.
+The information provided here is a reflection of my process and does not necessarily reflect the views of Samsung Electronics.

 Search on a smartphone is often not the end goal, rather it is part of a bigger user journey.
 This was the basis of our framing which implies we had to look beyond the search interface in order to obtain an in-depth understanding of user behavior.